Techgrounds-Cloud-9/cloud-9-yourlocaldaphne/01_Fundamentals_1/GIT01_Git_GitHub/readme.md

 # [Git and Github]
 [Creating an account on GitHub and making a repository.
 Giving permission to teammates to collaborate.
 Using git to push and pull/clone.]

+Simply put, Git is a version control system that lets you manage and keep track of your source code history.
+GitHub is a cloud-based hosting service that lets you manage Git repositories.
+If you have open-source projects that use Git, then GitHub is designed to help you better manage them.

 ## Key terminology
 - Repository: A repository contains all of your project's files and each file's revision history.
 - Main / Master: The default branch name of the repository.